© WBD Sports Events Limited. 2026

 WHERE CAN I WATCH?

-For the UCI Enduro World Cup, coverage will feature a course preview presented by UCI World Champion Richie Rude, who will guide fans through the route and its key sections.
+For the UCI Enduro World Cup, coverage will feature a course preview presented by UCI World Champion Richie Rude (Yeti/Fox Factory Race Team), who will guide fans through the route and its key sections.
 Practice and race-day highlights will be published on the official YouTube channel, while key moments from the action will be shared across social media.
 Live timing will be available via the official WHOOP UCI Mountain Bike World Series website and app, alongside the new live blogging feed.
 A highlights programme will also be broadcast on Eurosport and TNT Sports next week, before becoming available on demand on HBO Max.

 For the UCI Downhill and the UCI Cross-country World Cups, there will be several ways to watch the action unfold.
 Both the men’s and women’s UCI Downhill World Cup Junior races will be broadcast live on HBO Max (in all available territories) and MTWBS TV via subscription.
 The UCI Downhill World Cup qualification day meanwhile can be followed on live timing, across social media and on the official app, with the new live blogging feed.